PRE-SALE 90% SOLD OUT. PRE-ORDERS SHIPPING NOW. ALL PREORDERS FULLY REFUNDABLE.

 • Arm your sensor by placing it in a dark and motionless space.
 It has to be in a dark AND motionless space.
 For example, if you have it in the middle of your room with the lights on it will not arm itself.
 If you then turn off the lights in that room, it will arm only after it detects zero human or animal heat motion.
 The blue light with the hand motion icon lights up every time it detects motion.
 Note: There is NO light detection LED that lights up.
 So, you won't know if your space is dark enough until you try to arm it.
 We recommend placing it first in a space you know is extremely dark and motionless, like a table drawer, shoebox, or even the box your Simtek sensor came in!
 Then, when you verify you are receiving alerts and SMS, we recommend you then move it to where you want to.

-• Always verify you are receiving alerts first.
+• Always verify you are receiving alerts first, before settling on it's final location.
 For example, when you want to take your sensor traveling to monitor your luggage, always arm and trigger your sensor in your luggage, before leaving it in there for the day.
 That way, you'll feel confident it's working and can trust it.

 ON/OFF